vesseldatabase/vesseldatabase/README.md

 `https://ilwu.besz.ca/vessels/?name=VESSEL+NAME` -- just be sure to convert all spaces to plus '+' signs.

 ## Compiling
-To build the database, you can run the SQLite 3 command:
+To build the database, you can run the SQLite3 command:

 ```sqlite3 vessels.db < vessels.sql```